-Patients desiring a tighter, smoother neck may consider neck lift surgery with Atlanta plastic surgeon, Dr. John Connors.
+Patients desiring a tighter, smoother neck may consider neck lift surgery with one of our Atlanta plastic surgeons, Dr. Alexandra Hart and Dr. John Connors.
 This procedure is common among weight loss patients as it treats the hanging skin that can sometimes resemble a “turkey neck”.
 It also removes localized fat pockets and softens the appearance of wrinkles and lines.
 While skin tightening is the primary technique used during a neck lift, some patients will also require liposuction.
-Dr. Connors incorporates neck liposuction in the vast majority of his neck lift procedures.
+Our surgeons also incorporate neck liposuction in the vast majority of his neck lift procedures.
 Patients with extra thick necks will require the removal of the subcutaneous fat layer as well as the tissue beneath the muscle.

 "Dr. Connors and his staff are some of the most wonderful people I have met since moving to Atlanta.
 They truly care about you-how you feel, that you are happy with results, really they treat you like family.
 If anyone is considering plastic surgery, Dr. Connors is a must, he will make you perfect!"- K.E. / Yelp / Aug 28, 2015

 "Wonderful experience!
 Nice office, kind staff.
 My eyeliner looks incredible.
 Thank you Heidi!"- C.M. / Google / Apr 06, 2023

 "Jenny is the very best!
 I’ve had many different injectors over the years and she by far has the best eye.
 She tells me what I need and I listen, she’s never wrong.
 Lisa the esthetician is also fabulous.
 Together they are the dynamic duo."- M.Y. / Google / Apr 05, 2023